prior-technology/TransformerAlgebra/doc/contribution.md

-# Attribution
+# Contribution Analysis

-The `attribute` function calculates the significance of each term in an expanded expression to the logit (and thus probability) of a target token.
+The `contribution` function shows how each term in an expanded expression contributes to the logit (and thus probability) of a target token.

 ## Notation

-We define `▷` to represent attribution.
+We define `▷` as the contribution operator.
 If `x = Σᵢ xᵢ` (an expanded residual):

 ```
 x ▷ t = { x₀: 20%, x₁: 2%, x₂: 50%, ... }